 96 min., rated PG-13.

 Kids, the Interwebs is a dangerous place.
 With Instagram, Snapchat and now Pokémon GO trending, “Nerve” is a nifty millennial cyber-thriller about a social-media fad that’s not completely implausible.
 The title is the same as a trendy fictional app that plays like an online game of “truth or dare,” minus the “truth,” where the user can choose to either be a “watcher” or a “player.”
 After the player completes a dare, he or she gets paid a large sum of money deposited directly to their account.
-Directors Henry Joost and Ariel Schulman (2012’s “Paranormal Activity 4”) and screenwriter Jessica Sharzer (TV’s “American Horror Story”), adapting Jeanne Ryan’s 2012 novel, preach about online anonymity—remember their 2010 pseudo-documentary “Catfish”?—but engage their cautionary tale with such a lively charge that one cannot write off this slick, sublimely loopy diversion even when it nearly short-circuits in the final level.
+Directors Henry Joost and Ariel Schulman (2012’s “Paranormal Activity 4”) and screenwriter Jessica Sharzer (TV’s “American Horror Story”), adapting Jeanne Ryan’s 2012 novel, preach about online anonymity—remember their 2010 pseudo-documentary “Catfish”?—and the dangers of being on either side of a game where lives are treated as expendable, but engage their cautionary tale with such a buzzy charge that one cannot write off this slick, sublimely loopy diversion even when it nearly short-circuits in the final level.

 Not too disparate from 1997’s “The Game,” 2012’s “Would You Rather,” 2013’s “Cheap Thrills” and 2014’s “13 Sins,” “Nerve” is ludicrously fun before it becomes just ludicrous.
-The solid premise comes with a dose of cultural relevance as the watchers logged into Nerve can’t get enough of Vee and Ian going through with a parade of escalating dares.
+The solid premise comes with a dose of cultural relevance where the technology-run world hides behind impersonal phone screens and the watchers logged into Nerve can’t get enough of Vee and Ian going through with a parade of escalating dares.
 The rules of the underground game are efficiently explained, including the reason why Vee cannot snitch to the police.
 Then, when it comes time to properly wrap up the loose ends—and make a socially conscious point—the film starts to fall apart a bit in a sub-“Hunger Games” showdown that lacks punch but not heavy-handed moralizing.
 As what can sometimes happen after a big mystery is revealed, the vague answers just don’t live up to everything that came before.

 25-year-old Emma Roberts is still able to convince as a 17-year-old, and as Vee, she is a likable heroine who’s still believably game in risking her safety for monetary gain that will help her mother.
 There are certain nice character details that break Vee from being a wallflower that would seem overly constructed from high-school movie clichés (i.e. she doesn't wear glasses and she's a fan of the Wu-Tang Clan).
 Once Roberts and Dave Franco pair up, they make an attractive couple together, the camera eating them up.
 Ian’s motivations are intentionally kept a mystery, but Franco juggles being seductive and untrustworthy with his charisma and devilish grin.
 Of the supporting cast, Emily Meade (2016's "Money Monster") is entertainingly loose as Vee’s adventurous but insecure best friend Sydney, an avid “Nerve” player who just wants to be “insta-famous,” and Miles Heizer (2015’s “The Stanford Prison Experiment”) is endearing as Tommy, Vee’s virtual Duckie.
 Juliette Lewis is also always a sight for sore eyes, even if her participation in the story as Vee’s mother is limited.